Easy, Affordable Service for Nevada Residents

 Why Plan Ahead?

 Without an estate plan in Nevada, your assets will be distributed according to a process known as probate.
 Probate can be time-consuming, costly, and stressful for your surviving loved ones, with no assurance that your assets will align with your wishes.
-Creating an estate plan is crucial to ensure your assets are distributed as desired, minimizing burdens and conflicts among loved ones.
+Creating an estate plan with an estate attorney is crucial to ensure your assets are distributed as desired, minimizing burdens and conflicts among loved ones.

-The idea of the Pour-Over Will is as a safety net.
+We specialize in something called a Pour-Over Will as a safety net.
 This legal document essentially allows any assets not held in your trust at the time of your death to 'pour over' into the trust.
 It ensures these assets become part of your trust estate and are, subsequently, distributed according to your trust’s terms.
 Without a Pour-Over Will, any assets not included in your trust could be subjected to intestate succession laws, potentially resulting in an unintended beneficiary receiving the asset.
 This oversight can lead to unnecessary family conflicts and legal complications.

-A Healthcare Durable Power of Attorney (HDPOA) provides a specified person, called an agent, with the legal power to make healthcare decisions for another person.
+A Medical Power of Attorney, formally known as a Healthcare Durable Power of Attorney (HDPOA), provides a specified person, called an agent, with the legal power to make healthcare decisions for another person.
 This power activates when the person granting the authority is unable to make their own medical decisions due to illness or incapacitation.
 The range of the agent's authority can be either general or specific, depending on the individual's preference.
 Commonly, it includes decisions about treatment options, medical procedures, selecting healthcare providers, and making end-of-life choices.
 For example, the agent could decide to authorize or refuse certain medical treatments, pick particular healthcare professionals, or choose between palliative or hospice care options.

 Without an estate plan, you forfeit the ability to control how your assets are distributed after your death.
 Dying without an estate plan or will is known as "dying intestate."
 In such cases, your properties will be allocated based on the laws of intestate succession.
 These legal principles determine who inherits your estate in the absence of a will or other estate planning tool.
 This process could disrupt your intended distribution of wealth, possibly leaving your loved ones, especially those not related by blood, unprotected or causing undue hardship or financial distress.